-DisplayPort 1.4 was first released in 2016.
-It was a slightly modified version of the DisplayPort 1.3 with a higher data rate and bandwidth.
-This DisplayPort can easily handle heavy load and should be the best solution for your new gaming monitor which supports a higher resolution and a higher refresh rate.
-This cable is one of the most popular media of transmission when it comes to high-resolution media consumption or high refresh rate games.
+It is a slightly modified version of DisplayPort 1.3 with a higher data rate and bandwidth.
+This DisplayPort can easily handle heavy loads and should be the best solution for your new gaming monitor, which supports a higher resolution and a higher refresh rate.

 - Supports resolution up to 1440p at 240 Hz refresh rate.